ajayravindranathan/tlc303/Use case 1- Throughtput_Forecast_using_QuickSight_ML_Insights.md

 Leave the Enterprise option selected and click on Continue

 Provide an Account name and a Notification email address.
+The account name should be unique so we suggest `TLC303-<your AWS consumer accountid>` or anything else that would make it unique.

 <img width="895" alt="Screenshot 2021-11-21 at 21 38 49" src="https://user-images.githubusercontent.com/81493814/142779920-7a81fbc7-d17a-4e1a-86c4-eb1b76c635cc.png">

-In addition to the services selected by default in the "Allow access and autodiscovery for these resources" section, please select S3 and then select all buckets.
+Please leave the services selected by default in the "Allow access and autodiscovery for these resources" as it is.
+Please ensure Athena is selected.

+**Important** - Please use the same region as where your Lakeformation resources are deployed.

 <img width="774" alt="Screenshot 2021-11-21 at 21 42 14" src="https://user-images.githubusercontent.com/81493814/142779992-b0de3409-ef47-478f-abc1-67cadb3f55d0.png">